5 Smart Ways to Lock a Station

-Every station can start with an intriguing challenge: arriving at a physical location, scanning a code, identifying an image, or solving a riddle.
+Every station can start with an intriguing challenge: arriving at a physical location, scanning a code, identifying an image, hunting for a hidden treasure with the camera, or solving a riddle.
 Participants unlock the station to reveal the content and progress through the tour.

 A Lock for Every Situation

 Touring a public park?
 A compass that leads participants to the exact spot.
 A museum with exhibits?
 Image recognition.
+Want an adventure?
+A camera treasure hunt.
 A classroom activity?
 A text riddle.
 You choose what fits, and you can easily combine them all in the same tour.

 Compass: Physical Arrival (GPS)